Stats: 23 miles and 2706 feet of ascent

 4. At the next road junction a BOAT (Bridleway Open to All Traffic) is signed directly opposite.
 Cross the road and take this, winding your way on a rolling slate track all the way to Mole End where it drops down to the A593.
 Cross over and continue as the track heads towards Hodge Close cottages.
 Turn right and follow this to Stang End, turning left at the farm.

 5. A short distance ahead a track to the left leads off and into trees, passing the quarry workings, before skimmimg alongside fields all the way to the A593 again.
 Turn right towards Coniston for a short distance, before picking up the bridleway on the left towards Low Yewdale, exiting right onto the B5285.
 At the next junction left, take this – signed Brantwood – climbing steadily on tarmac before it joins the bridleway to the left, opposite a large white washed series of buildings, climbing steeply into Grizedale Forest.
-Drop through Park Plantation towards the visitor centre.
+Drop through Park Plantation towards the visitor centre, staying on the bridleway and allowed cycle tracks to the vistor centere.
 A great little rocky bridleway descends nicely to a stop for tea and buns.

-6. Climb on forest tracks until a bridleway leads off and drops down on rocky singletrack through the trees, crossing tarmac and continuing ahead through forestry.
+6. Follow the road away from the visitor centre, eventually picking up a wide track on the left.
+Climb on forest tracks until a bridleway leads off and drops down on rocky singletrack through the trees, crossing tarmac and continuing ahead through forestry.
 The final descent is great fun and will test your line choices.
 As you exit onto the tarmacked lane, follow the road to the right until a five bar gate leads through to a bridleway adjacent to a meadow on the left and trees to the right.

 7. The interest remains high as the track becomes rocky, continuing down through trees, eventually dropping you out onto the final tarmac of the day.
 Follow this down and back to the ferry and a pint at Windermere.